 HST 3154/3155 Breaking up (in) the Carolingian Empire

 In 858, an event took place that scandalised Europe.
 At a public assembly, a Frankish king, Lothar II, accused his wife Theutberga of the most outrageous crimes, in order to secure a divorce so he could marry his mistress Waldrada.
 Yet despite his best efforts, and to everyone's surprise, Lothar failed to get his way – and so his kingdom spiralled into crisis, exacerbated by Viking attacks, interfering popes and predatory uncles.
 This Special Subject concentrates on this crisis, and the rich documentation it produced, to investigate the politics, society and culture of early medieval Europe under the Carolingian kings.

 Together with Andrew Heath, Charles created the oral history project Witness.
 This project gives second-year undergraduate historians the opportunity to conduct interviews with Sheffield residents, thereby gaining valuable experience, meeting interesting people, and helping to preserve a little bit of the city's extraordinary heritage.
-For an example of the Witness oral history project please listen to the clip below.

 Charles has also helped Museums Sheffield to co-ordinate their exhibitions with the expertise available in the Department, resulting in public lectures given by colleagues in the Department.
 Topics on which the Department have provided lecturers have ranged from John Ruskin's ideas of Venice to Andy Warhol's notion of family life and the artwork of Emperor Maximilian I.